calipho-sib/nextprot-viewers/peptide-viewer/README.md

 # Peptide-viewer
-This peptide viewer shows detailed information of the peptide covering of a specific human protein given in the url.
+This peptide viewer shows detailed information of the peptides covering of a specific human protein given in the url.
 To access to a specific protein, simply add "?nxentry=NX_" followed by an Uniprot ID.

 You can see a live demo here :
 * https://cdn.rawgit.com/calipho-sib/nextprot-viewers/master/peptide-viewer/app/assets/index.html?nxentry=NX_P46976

 This viewer is based on the neXtProt API (https://api.nextprot.org), which can be access through the javascript library nextprot-js (see https://github.com/calipho-sib/nextprot-js).
-(Take a look to create your own application with the human protein data from neXtProt !)
+Take a look to create your own application with the human protein data from neXtProt !

 ##Overview